Mohammedan Sporting sack head coach Yan Law | Goal.com

 Mohammedan Sporting Club. pic.twitter.com/DSo1dxXCUl

-A statement by the club read, "Mohammedan Sporting Club on Sunday has terminated the contract with Head Coach Yan Law.
-The Club has already sent a termination letter to Mr Yan Law at 5:11 PM.
+A statement by the club read, "Mohammedan Sporting Club on Sunday has terminated the contract with head coach Yan Law.
+The club has already sent a termination letter to Mr. Yan Law at 5:11 PM (IST).

-"The decision took immediate effect following reviews conducted by the Club’s General Secretary Sk.
+"The decision took immediate effect following reviews conducted by the club’s general secretary Sk.
 Wasim Akram and the club’s management.
-Assistant Coach Saheed Ramon will be in charge of the team for the remaining matches of the I-League qualifier."
+Assistant coach Saheed Ramon will be in charge of the team for the remaining matches of the I-League qualifiers."